Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Auto-Pilot Mode/README.md

         run: dotnet test "WrightBrothersApi.Tests/WrightBrothersApi.Tests.csproj" --no-restore --verbosity normal
     ```

+- In the Copilot Chat extension window, click the ellipses `...` and select `Insert into New File` for the suggested pipeline.
+- Copilot will add the code to a new empty file, but must be saved.
+- Save the file by clicking pressing `Ctrl + S` or `Cmd + S`.
+- Change directory to the `.github/workflows` folder`.
+- Enter the file name `Build.yml` and click `Save`.

 > [!Note]
 > With the @workspace agent, GitHub Copilot understands that the current workspace is a .NET application with a Test project in it.
 It also understands that the application is hosted in a folder called `WrightBrothersApi` and the test project is in a folder called `WrightBrothersApi.Tests`.
 This is a great example of how GitHub Copilot can understand the context of the current workspace and provide suggestions based on that context.